pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
 														This project was created using Ruby on Rails.
-I created this project because my wife used to have a blog website but she no longer is able to keep the site due to time constraints and financial obligations.
-This is where I thought this would be the perfect opportunity for me to explore the Ruby on Rails framework and create a free blog website where if my wife does not use it for a couple months she does not feel like she is wasting money.
+I created this project because my wife used to have a blog website, but she no longer was able to keep the site for a variety of reasons.
+I saw this as an opportunity for me to explore the Ruby on Rails framework, and to create a free blog website to meet the needs of my wife while overcoming the reasons she let her previous site go.
 Additionally, I found this to be a great opportunity for me to gain the experience of working with a customer with specific requests and/or needs by allowing her to help dictate the design and requirements of the website.
 This is still a work in progress but visit the site at
 														<a href="https://makingmyownsunshine.herokuapp.com" target="_blank"> Making My Own Sunshine</a>
 													</p>